Plant-Root-Soil-Interactions-Modelling/dumux-rosi/experimental/fixedPointIter2/readme.md

 - retry implementing the 1d1d flow
 - re-implement last update for my full setup
 - try using the kr and psoil at each inner-dumux time step.
-- check that threads sent to dumux is updated
+- stop sending cpp output to file via StdoutRedirector
 - [.. to be completed by users..]

 # Other